Income on the FAFSA

 The FAFSA now uses income from your tax return only.
 But "income" isn't just your wages or your Adjusted Gross Income.
 It's all the income on your tax return, whether you pay taxes on it or not.
-Good news: starting with the 2024-25 school year, the FAFSA no longer considers income that isn't on your tax return, such as payroll deductions, though the CSS Profile still does.
+Good news: the FAFSA no longer considers income that isn't on your tax return, such as payroll deductions to your 401k, though the CSS Profile still does.

 When you file the FAFSA, your tax return data will be transferred directly from the IRS.
 (You can save yourself tons of hassle by just doing this rather than submitting your info manually, since the latter virtually guarantees an audit.)